-In North Africa, an attack by Polisario guerrillas on a Mauritanian iron ore train appears to have been beaten back.
+Background: In North Africa, an attack by Polisario guerrillas on a Mauritanian iron ore train appears to have been beaten back.
 According to official sources, at least 58 men were killed, most of them guerrillas.

 SYNOPSIS: The Mauritanian sources said the guerrillas attacked out of the desert in a column of about fifty trucks.
 But they were intercepted by a combined ground and air attack by government forces.
 An earlier government communique has said 120 trucks were involved.

 The guerrillas who escaped from their vehicles when the government forces hit, had no choice but to try to run for it across the desert.
 The trucks turned into blazing coffins for any men who were left behind.